 The reasons why it is desirable for the EU to accede to the Convention are described in the following publication, at p.
 13 et seq.

-The need for EU Accession takes on particular significance when considered from the perspective of the domestic courts which, when they apply EU law, have to do so in compliance with the Convention (on this, see the “Key Questions” tab).
-In this connection it can indeed be noted that an increasing number of representatives of the highest domestic courts of the EU Member States publicly express their concerns about the difficulties encountered by them when confronted with unharmonized international fundamental rights which they have to apply simultaneously.
-Examples to this effect include the speeches below by Mr Francisco Pérez de los Cobos Orihuel, President of the Spanish Constitutional Tribunal (at p.
-49 et seq. of the book), by Mr Justice Clarke, Chief Justice of Ireland and by Ms Beatrijs Deconinck, First President of the Belgian Court of cassation.
-It is clear that EU Accession is precisely designed to address these concerns by significantly reducing the scope for possible discrepancies between EU and Convention fundamental rights.
+The need for EU accession as the most efficient way to guarantee harmony between the Convention and EU law takes on particular significance when considered from the perspective of the domestic courts which, when they apply EU law, have to do so in compliance with the Convention (on this, see the “Key Questions” tab).
+In this connection it can indeed be noted that an increasing number of representatives of the highest domestic courts of the EU Member States publicly express their concerns about the difficulties encountered by them when confronted with a set of unharmonized international fundamental rights which they have to apply simultaneously.
+Examples of such statements include the speeches below by Mr Francisco Pérez de los Cobos Orihuel, President of the Spanish Constitutional Tribunal (at p.
+49 et seq. of the book), by Mr Justice Clarke, Chief Justice of Ireland, and by Ms Beatrijs Deconinck, First President of the Belgian Court of cassation.

-More information can be found on the following page:
+More information on EU accession can be found on the following page: